MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 ### **Stop the World Event**

 All the Garbage collections are "Stop the World" events because all the application threads are stopped until the operation completes.
 Young generation keeps short-lived objects, so Minor GC is very fasat and the application doesn't get affected by this.
-However Major GC takes a long time because it checks all the live objects.
+However, Major GC takes a long time because it checks all the live objects.
 Major GC should be minimized becase it will make your applciation unresponsive for the garbage collection duration.
 The duration taken by garbage collector depends on the strategy used for garbage collection.

 ### **Permanent Generation**